alessandrosp/gspread_db/README.md

 alessandro = users.select('Username', 'annoys_parrot')
 ```

-Note that select operations return pd.DataFrame by default.
-This can be changed by setting the as_pandas argument to False.
+Note that `select` operations return pd.DataFrame by default.
+This can be changed by setting the `as_pandas` argument to `False`.

 It's important to note the header of the table (i.e. first row of the spreadsheet) is not just an aesthetic element.
-If you we try to insert a new record with fields that are not contained in the header the operation will fail.
+If we try to insert a new record with fields that are not contained in the header the operation will fail.

 ```python
 >>> _ = users.select(limit=1)